 IBAN discrimination is when an employer, merchant or any other company in SEPA (the Single Euro Payments Area) refuses to accept your SEPA-enabled IBAN for euro payments or direct debits.
-This can happen when transacting online or in person and the organisation or salesperson is in direct violation of European law as of 1 February 2016 (Article 9 of Regulation No 260/2012).
+This can happen when transacting online or in person and the organisation or salesperson is in direct violation of European law.
 So if this happens to you, what can you do about it?

 First, let’s start with some basics.